Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Background and Literature Review

-ATSC emerged as a new ITS paradigm, persuaded by the idea that traffic light timing plans should be fully adaptive in coping with actual traffic demand (intersections' traffic load).
-Rather than monitoring the states of isolated intersections, ATSC observes the state of networked intersections to produce signal timing decisions based on the global state of the road network.
-To achieve this, the local controllers at every intersection communicate with each other directly or via the TMC, as depicted in the architecture of Figure \ref{figure:ATSC}.
-The potential for performance improvements in ATSC driven by Reinforcement Learning (RL) when compared to conventional approaches is very promising \cite{mannion2016experimental}.
-When developing RL-based ATSC models, the literature draws on different parameters for state and reward definitions.
+AMATSC emerged as a new ITS paradigm, persuaded by the idea that traffic light timing plans should be fully adaptive in coping with actual traffic demand (intersections' traffic load).
+Rather than monitoring the states of isolated intersections, AMATSC observes the state of networked intersections to produce signal timing decisions based on the global state of the road network \cite{dusparic2016towards}.
+To achieve this, the local controllers at every intersection communicate with each other directly or via the TMC, as depicted in the architecture of Figure \ref{figure:ATSC}. \\ The potential for performance improvements in AMATSC driven by Reinforcement Learning (RL) when compared to conventional approaches is very promising \cite{mannion2016experimental}.
+When developing MARL-based AMATSC models, the literature draws on different parameters for state and reward definitions within the Markov game played among the agents \cite{bazzan2009opportunities}.
 For instance, queue length is often used to define the environment state.
 Some studies propose a vehicle-based state definition using the expected total waiting time of a vehicle before reaching its destination.
 More generally, delay-based approaches exploit a combination of parameters such as the queue length and the traffic flow rate, or the queue length and the time elapsed since the previous signal.
 Similarly, a variety of objectives have been considered when estimating the reward function such as the average trip time, average junction waiting time, and junction throughput/flow rate.